yceruto/acme-bundle/README.md

 Regarding autoloading, it has a minor impact when building optimized autoloaders with composer as the test classes will be in the classmap, that's not a huge deal if it's a few classes, but it's not zero-impact.

-In the next sections we will know how to change this structure without breaking the bundle functionality.
+In the next sections we will change the structure to solve these issues without breaking the bundle functionality.

 #### Revamped Version

 > The steps below refer to this sample repository, adjust them according to your case.

-Before start, let's install the dependencies and run the tests to make sure everything is well.
+Before start, let's install the dependencies and run the tests to make sure everything were well.

     $ cd AcmeBundle
     $ composer install
     $ ./vendor/bin/simple-phpunit

-First, creates a `src/` directory where all our source code will be placed:
+Creates a `src/` directory where all our source code will be placed:

     $ mkdir src/
     $ mv AcmeBundle.php DependencyInjection/ Model/ Resources/ Service/ src/